rg314/pytraction/README.md

 For basic usage:

 ```
-from pytraction import TractionForceConfig
+from pytraction.core import TractionForce
-from pytraction import plot, prcoess_stack
+from pytraction.utils import plot

 pix_per_mu = 1.3 # The number of pixels per micron
 E = 100 # Youngs modulus in Pa